What is CIVICUS?

 What is the average class size for CIVICUS courses?

-CIVICUS courses range from between 25-30 students per class.
-This enables maximum participation and discussion, fundamental in each CIVICUS course.
+CIVICUS courses range from between 20-25 students per class.
+This enables maximum participation, discussion, and student engagement.

 Why should I accept this invitation to CIVICUS?

-CIVICUS is a great way to make our large university a little smaller.
-You will be surrounding yourself with a diverse group of individuals whom you will become very close to during your years in Somerset Hall.
-These individuals, like you, are highly involved in a variety of activities including intramural sports, service organizations, student government, Greek life, and major and pre-professional organizations.
-This will give you the opportunity to get involved on campus in ways that would not otherwise be available to you.
-CIVICUS is also just a lot of fun.
-You will meet a lot of great people and form friendships that will last a lifetime.
+CIVICUS is a great way to make our large university smaller.
+You will surround yourself with a diverse community of individuals who, like you, are highly involved and passionate about making a positive change.
+CIVICUS is also a lot of fun.
+There are lots of co-curricular activities - BBQs, trivia nights, DC trips, grilled cheese study breaks.
+You will meet great people and form friendships that will last a lifetime.